openmanuscript/openmanuscript/README.md

 them out in different sequences of chapters.
 It's easy to have different arrangements of different scenes so that you can quickly compare them.
 Meta data tags throughout the specification capture additional data that can be included to enrich a properly formatted manuscript.

-OpenManuscript defines a set of required and optional directories and files, but can be extended by including other information, which can be ignored by applications that don't know about it.

-This repository includes a specification document, as well as an example of the file format.
+This repository includes a specification document, simple tools, and an example of the file format.

 Keep it simple.